Skip to Content

 This rupture of the most developed follicle with the subsequent release of an egg is called ovulation and its normal in young women.

-In fact, if you are still below 51 years, surely you will have ovulation from time to time, and in women that have a regular menstrual cycle, ovulation occurs naturally.
+In fact, if you are still below 51 years, and you are not pregnant, on certain birth control methods or close to menopause, you will have ovulation from time to time, and in women that have a regular menstrual cycle, ovulation occurs naturally.

 If you are experiencing this type of spotting, don’t panic yet.
-Ovulation spotting is usually normal, and you will notice its dark-brownish in color and only last for a short time.
+Ovulation spotting is usually normal, and you will notice its dark-brownish in color and only last for a short time (often one or two days).

 This dark color is as a result of changes that take place when blood loses oxygen.
 Generally, fresh red blood contains oxygen, while dark blood does not contain oxygen.
 Because it takes time for “fresh red blood” to move through the uterus, cervix and then towards your vagina, you may notice a black or pink-brown spotting around ovulation.